Red Bull Motorsports

 As Principal Strategy Engineer, Schmitz and her team calculate and analyse billions of data points alongside simulating scenarios that will define what will happen across a race weekend.

-Take the recent Monaco Grand Prix where they orchestrated the pit-stop plan which ultimately led to Sergio Pérez taking the chequered flag and Max Verstappen clinching a podium place.
+At the Monaco Grand Prix in May they also orchestrated the pit-stop plan which ultimately led to Sergio Pérez taking the chequered flag and Verstappen clinching a podium place.
 It was a bold and proactive move that prompted Dr Helmut Marko to say afterwards: “We were all exceptional, but if we won it was mainly due to Hannah.”

 Being adaptable and having to instantly react to live scenarios is the part of Schmitz’s job that undoubtedly brings her the most pressure, but also the most adrenaline.